Embraer EMB 314 Super Tucano: Paraguay

+In July 2024, Embraer and the Paraguayan Air Force announced the acquisition of six Super Tucanos, with deliveries planned to begin in 2025.

+Uruguay

+In July 2024, Embraer and the Uruguayan Air Force announced the acquisition of eleven Super Tucanos, with deliveries planned to begin in 2025.

 Potential operators

 Bolivia

-Embraer reportedly offered the A-29 Super Tucano light attack turboprop to the Bolivian Air Force.
+Embraer reportedly offered the Super Tucano to the Bolivian Air Force.

 Equatorial Guinea

-Equatorial Guinea was said to be interested in purchasing the EMB 314 Super Tucano.
+Equatorial Guinea was said to be interested in purchasing the Super Tucano.

 Guatemala

 In August 2011, the Guatemalan Air Force requested credit approval of $166 million to buy six EMB-314s, control centers, radar, and equipment, in the context of a programme named "C4I".
-In September 2012, the president of Guatemala stated that Super Tucanos would arrive within a year and half.
-In the following month, the Guatemalan Congress approved a loan for the C4I programme, including the purchase of six Embraer A-29 Super Tucanos, to be granted by Brazilian and Spanish banks (BNDES and BBVA).
+In October 2012, the Guatemalan Congress approved a loan for the C4I programme, including the purchase of six A-29s, to be granted by Brazilian and Spanish banks (BNDES and BBVA).
 The deal was finalized in April 2013.
 The first two aircraft were expected to arrive in April 2014, followed by two units in 2015 and two more in 2016.
 However, the president of Guatemala cancelled the order in November 2013.
 In January 2015, the Guatemalan defence minister disclosed that his country was looking at purchasing two aircraft from Embraer.